hmseeb/leadrscribe/CONTRIBUTING.md

-# Contributing to Handy
+# Contributing to LeadrScribe

-Thank you for your interest in contributing to Handy!
+Thank you for your interest in contributing to LeadrScribe!
 This guide will help you get started with contributing to this open source speech-to-text application.

 ## 📖 Philosophy